 A stallriser must be incorporated into the design for the full width of the shopfront, excluding the doorway, between the pilasters.
-The height of the stallriser must be between 350mm and 550mm.
+The height of the stallriser must be between 350mm and 550mm as measured at the midpoint of each stallriser.